 Using Twilio numbers to provide emergency services, such as 911-types of communication

-Inbound and outbound communications between emergency service providers and end users are explicitly not permitted on Twilio numbers.
-Voice broadcasts can provide notifications during an emergency, but should not be used as a replacement for or a means to contacting actual emergency services.
+Inbound and outbound communications between emergency service providers and end users are explicitly not permitted on Twilio numbers, except when using E911 via our Elastic SIP Trunking service.
+Voice broadcasts can provide notifications during an emergency, but should not be used as a replacement for contacting actual emergency services.

 It is acceptable to use Twilio to send notifications that do not directly impact life safety.
 For example, early warning alerts, safety advisories, event cancellations, etc. are allowed.
 We always recommend building in redundancy for important applications and using Twilio’s notifications in conjunction with other public warning systems like sirens, radio and TV broadcasts if applicable.